gedas-k/My-Dictionary/README.md

-# my-dictionary
-Best smart dictionary in the world (...on the way)
+# My Dictionary - Best smart dictionary in the world (...on the way)